 “The provincial restrictions here have really [put a stranglehold] on travel,” said Monette Pasher, Executive Director of the Atlantic Canada Airports Association, in an interview.
 “You can’t travel with the 14-day quarantine restrictions that are in place.”

-At the same time, Air Canada is cutting service to Prince Rupert, Kamloops, Comox, and Sandspit, British Columbia.
+At the same time, Air Canada is cutting service to Prince Rupert, Kamloops, Comox, and Sandspit, British Columbia, according to reports.
 B.C. advises against non-essential travel, but has not imposed travel restrictions.
 The cuts bring the number of suspended or dropped Air Canada domestic destinations to 18.
 The airline will operate just 20% of its 2019 winter capacity, before the pandemic.

 The move ratchets up pressure on new Transport Minister Omar Alghabra, who was sworn in Tuesday.

 “Today’s announcement leaves airline workers with continued disappointment in the federal government’s lack of action to support the industry,” said Jerry Dias, Unifor National President in a statement.
 Unifor represents airport crews at Air Canada.
 “For months, we have been demanding that the federal government develop a long-lasting plan and provide financial support to save the industry from total collapse.”

 The most recent cuts bring the number of layoffs at Air Canada to almost 22,000.

 Former Transport Minister Marc Garneau laid out conditions for airline support more than two months ago.
 Negotiations have progressed slowly.
 Ottawa also promised aid for airports in its Fall Economic Statement, but money has been slow to flow.